Light at the end of Trump tunnel for children of H-1B visa holders? – Bay Area Immigration Services in California

 Situation at hand

 In 2019, the US Senate during the Trump administration obstructed one of the two bills that seek to remove the per-country green card limit.
 This development challenged the ability of the children of h-1b Visa holders to continue to remain in the US.

-Once the children turned 21, they were not able to continue with their H-4 visas, meant for dependents of H-1B work visa holders.
+Once the children turned 21, they were not able to continue with their H-4 visas, meant for dependents of H-1B Visa work visa holders.
 The children had to secure F-1 visas for international students in order to continue with their studies in the US or self-deport to their native countries.

-There are more than 200,000 children who have grown up in the U.S. who are the kin of immigrants working in the US, including the high-skilled H1-B visa that’s particularly common in the tech industry.
+There are more than 200,000 children who have grown up in the U.S. Who are the kin of immigrants working in the US, including the high-skilled H1-B visa that’s particularly common in the tech industry.

 Once they turn 21, they have to apply for a Green Card or risk being deported back to a country where they have never lived in.
-The application process for a Green card can drag on due to bureaucratic hurdles, red tape and policy paralysis.
+The application process for a Green Card can drag on due to bureaucratic hurdles, red tape and policy paralysis.

-There have even been instances where the children were asked to return to their country of origin while the Green Card is being processed children of these visa holders “face the hard choice of leaving the country that has become their home or trying to re-enter the intricate, high-stakes immigration system for a different visa, where their options are very limited.”
+There have even been instances where the children were asked to return to their country of origin.
+While the Green Card is being processed children of these visa holders “face the hard choice of leaving the country that has become their home or trying to re-enter the intricate, high-stakes immigration system for a different visa, where their options are very limited.”

 Either their parents have to be separated from their children or they have to give up their jobs and plans to move to the U.S. permanently.